webiny/docs.webiny.com/docs/webiny/introduction.md

 ### Multi-cloud

 We want Webiny to be deployable to the cloud of your choice.
 At this point in time, you can only deploy to AWS, but multi-cloud support is one of our main goals.
-See our [Roadmap](https://github.com/webiny/webiny-js/projects/7) and get involved on our Github.
+See our [Roadmap](https://github.com/webiny/webiny-js/projects/7) and get involved on our GitHub.

 ## Community